0. Clone source code:¶

 2. Download and build Indri¶

-This project currently relies on Lemur/Indri library as dependency to provide full-text index functionality (i.e. index writer and reader), this helps us focus on math search implementation.
-To combine math and full-text search, we merge the results from Indri index reader and those from math search, weight them using some combined score schema.
-(Very high level idea)
+This project currently relies on Lemur/Indri library to provide full-text index functionality (i.e. index writer and reader).
+To combine math and full-text search, we merge the results from Indri index reader and those from our math search, weight them using some combined score schema.

 Lemur/Indri is not likely to be in your distribution’s official software repository, so you may need to build and manually specify its library path.